mshroyer/coursepointer/docs/development.md

 uv run --package integration pytest
 ```

+Some of the integration tests use the nested `integration-stub` binary crate
+by passing JSON specifications to it and then examining its output.

 ## Formatting

 Though the project builds with the stable Rust toolchain, it uses nightly for